akemimadoka/YupeiLibrary/README.md

 + ##Basic Library##
-&emsp;&emsp; This part is a basic library which is a custom STL and combined with the C++ Technical Specification implement on Windows and provides
+&emsp;This part is a basic library which is a custom STL and combined with the C++ Technical Specification implementation on Windows and provides

   + Type traits,which is the foundation of the whole basic library;
   + Standard Containers (such as vector,list,etc.);
-  + Useful Algorithm with the abstract of iterators;
+  + Useful Algorithm with the abstraction of iterators;
-  + Functional things like function;
+  + function;
   + Smart pointers,which are very useful in GUI development,such as shared_ptr,unique_ptr,intrusive_ptr;
   + Allocators aimed for high performance;
   + Many useful extentions (like the C++ TS),such as filesystem,type-erased allocator,ranges and so on.